-The federal statute requires that states attempt to recover, at a minimum, those assets of a deceased Medicaid recipient that would pass to his/her heirs as part of his/her “probate” estate – in other words, those assets that would pass to heirs under the terms of his/her Will or (if he/she died without a Will) under the provisions of the state intestacy statute.
+The federal statute requires that states attempt to recover, at a minimum, those assets of a deceased Medicaid recipient that would pass to their heirs as part of their “probate” estate – in other words, those assets that would pass to heirs under the terms of their Will or (if they died without a Will) under the provisions of the state intestacy statute.

 The federal statute permits (but does not require) states to expand Estate Recovery to also include “non-probate” assets – i.e., those assets that would otherwise pass to heirs outside of the estate administration.
 Such “non-probate” assets include jointly titled assets, retirement plan accounts, IRAs, and accounts that pass through beneficiary designations.
 To date, Pennsylvania’s Estate Recovery has been limited to a decedent’s probate assets.